qthompso/tm_devices/docs/advanced/signal_generators.md

 The AWG5200's programming commands are seperated into three seperated categories: Sequential, Blocking, Overlapping.
 The type of command is important to consider as an incorrect order can lead to unintended results.

-Sequential commands function the as the standard PI commands, they will not start until the previous command has finished.
+Sequential commands function as the standard PI commands.
+They will not start until the previous command has finished.
 These commands tend to be fast and will allow for quick response times even if they are queued in the input buffer.

 Blocking commands are very similar to sequential commands.
 However, these commands tend to take longer to execute.
 This means that